Why Are There Two Different Units for Cholesterol?

 The converter uses the standard internationally accepted conversion factors: 38.67 for cholesterol (total, LDL, HDL) and 88.5 for triglycerides.
 These are based on molecular weights and are used by laboratories and clinical references worldwide.
 The conversion itself is completely accurate.
 The only variable is the accuracy of the reading you enter, which depends on the laboratory or home testing kit used.

-Why do triglycerides use a different conversion factor to cholesterol?
+Why do triglycerides use a different conversion factor than cholesterol?

 This tool is for general informational purposes only and does not constitute medical advice.
 Reference ranges shown are general population guidelines and may not reflect your individual targets.
-Always consult your GP or healthcare provider for personalised guidance on your cholesterol results.
+Always consult your doctor or healthcare provider for personalized guidance on your cholesterol results.

 This page contains Amazon affiliate links.
 We may earn a small commission from qualifying purchases at no additional cost to you.
 This helps keep the tool free.